 The branches audited by us and those audited by other auditors have been selected bythe Bank in accordance with the guidelines issued to the Bank by the Reserve Bank ofIndia.
 Also included in the Balance Sheet the Statement of Profit and Loss and Statementof Cash Flows are the returns from 2675 branches which have not been subjected to audit.These unaudited branches account for 7.01% of advances 21.95% of deposits 5.94% ofinterest income and 20.68% of interest expenses.

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Banking Regulation Act 1949 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Bank as at March 31 2019 and its loss and itscash flows for the year ended on that date.
+2) In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Financial Statements give the information requiredby the Banking Regulation Act 1949 ("the Act") in the manner so required andare in conformity with the accounting principles generally accepted in India and give trueand fair view:

 Basis for Opinion

 Emphasis of Matters

-b.
-Note.9.(f) and 9(g) of Schedule No.18 regarding provision made in NPA accounts
+b) Note No.9 (g) & (h) of Schedule-18 regarding provision made in NPA accounts